aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 To facilitate evaluation of transactions, Aptos supports a simulation API that does not require and should not contain valid signatures on transactions.

-The simulation API works identical to the transaction submission API, except that it executes the transaction and returns back the results along with the gas used.
+The simulation API works identically to the transaction submission API, except that it executes the transaction and returns the results along with the gas used.
 The simulation API can be accessed by submitting a transaction to [`/transactions/simulate`](https://fullnode.devnet.aptoslabs.com/v1/spec#/operations/simulate_transaction).

 :::tip Read more
-Here's an example showing how to use the simulation API in the [Typescript SDK](https://github.com/aptos-labs/aptos-core/blob/9b85d41ed8ef4a61a9cd64f9de511654fcc02024/ecosystem/typescript/sdk/src/aptos_client.ts#L413).
+Here's an [example showing how to use the simulation API in the Typescript SDK](https://github.com/aptos-labs/aptos-core/blob/9b85d41ed8ef4a61a9cd64f9de511654fcc02024/ecosystem/typescript/sdk/src/aptos_client.ts#L413).
 Note that the gas use may change based upon the state of the account.
 We recommend that the maximum gas amount be larger than the amount quoted by this API.
 :::

 ## Viewing current and historical state

 Most integrations into the Aptos blockchain benefit from a holistic and comprehensive overview of the current and historical state of the blockchain.
-Aptos provides historical transactions, state, and events, which are the result of transaction execution.
+Aptos provides historical transactions, state, and events, all the result of transaction execution.

 * Historical transactions specify the execution status, output, and tie to related events.
 Each transaction has a unique version number associated with it that dictates its global sequential ordering in the history of the blockchain ledger.
 * The state is the representation of all transaction outputs up to a specific version.
 In other words, a state version is the accumulation of all transactions inclusive of that transaction version.